 JOLTS State Estimates Background

-Please note that BLS will release these estimates on a monthly basis in a press release as of October 2021.
-JOLTS state monthly release will be approximately two weeks following the JOLTS national release and include the same reference period.
-We encourage data users to provide input on these data at email@example.com.
+Please note that BLS releases these estimates monthly in a press release.
+JOLTS state monthly release is approximately two weeks following the JOLTS national release and include the same reference period.
+We encourage data users to provide input on these data at firstname.lastname@example.org.

 Both models take the following form: